TengMCing/PhD/Thesis/04-chap4.html.md

 1. Load the package using the `library()` function.
-2. Construct a checker with two inputs: a linear regression model and a pre-trained Keras model [@chollet2015keras].
+2. Construct a checker with a linear regression model.
 3. Call the `check()` method of the checker with default arguments.
 This predicts the VSS for the true residual plot, 100 null plots, and 100 bootstrapped plots, storing the predictions internally.
 A concise report of the check results will be printed.

 The summary reports key findings such as the VSS of the true residual plot and the $p$-value of the automated visual test.
 The $p$-value is the ratio of null plots that have VSS greater than or equal to that of the true residual plot.
 We typically reject the null hypothesis when the $p$-value is smaller than or equal to a desired significance level, such as 5%.
 The report also provides sample quantiles of VSS for null and bootstrapped plots, helping to explain the severity and likelihood of model violations.

 Although the $p$-value is sufficient for automated decision-making, users can visually inspect the original residual plot alongside a sample null plot.
 This visual comparison can clarify why $H_0$ is either rejected or not, and help identify potential remedies.
 The `plot_pair()` and `plot_lineup()` methods facilitate this comparison.